Post Season Requirements

 - Have worked at least 7 varsity games at your playoff position during the current season.

-- TESTING: Must have passed a total of two exams, without collaboration and achieve a score of 85% or greater.
+- TESTING: Must have passed a total of two exams, without collaboration and achieve a passing score.
 The CFOA Mechanics Test and the CFOA Playoff Exam.

 DFOA members need to meet the playoff eligibility requirements as stated above.
 Officials that are eligible to work playoffs will submitted by the Area Directors to CFOA for playoff selection.
 For example, in the 2019 season, nearly 70 officials from DFOA were submitted to the CFOA as candidates for week 1 assignments.
 The Denver area received 49 assignments for playoff games throughout the state.
 Not all 70 officials nominated were used.